Experienced Fort Lauderdale Roof Damage Attorneys for Claims and Disputes

 Such strict categorization for roof damage coverage often leads to a dispute, particularly if the event leading up to the roof damage at-issue is somewhat muddled — if your roof is damaged in a hurricane (which is covered by the policy), the insurer might claim that it was not actually the wind force of the hurricane itself, but a falling tree that caused the roof damage.
 You can successfully counter this argument by showing how the hurricane directly caused the tree to fall on your roof.

-Contact Our Fort Lauderdale Property Damage Attorneys for a Free Consultation
+Contact Our Fort Lauderdale Roof Damage Attorneys for a Free Consultation

-Here at Maus Law Firm, our Fort Lauderdale property damage attorneys have decades of experience representing the interests of policyholders whose real estate property has been harmed, whether due to a storm, fire, or some other unexpected event — including those which cause damage to the roof structure.
+Here at Maus Law Firm, our South Florida property damage attorneys have decades of experience representing the interests of policyholders whose real estate property has been harmed, whether due to a storm, fire, or some other unexpected event — including those which cause damage to the roof structure.

 We understand the unique challenges that are faced by policyholders who are attempting to secure an adequate payout through submitting a roof damage claim, and are standing by to assist such policyholders in pursuing litigation against their insurers.